joanvila/joanvila.github.io/about.md

 I am Joan Vilà Cuñat,

-> an organism that turns caffeine and pizza into software.
+> an organism that turns caffeine and pizza into scalable and reliable software.

-Computer engineer build at FIB-UPC Barcelona and working as a Software Engineer.
+Computer engineer assembled at FIB-UPC Barcelona and working as a Software Engineer.
 This web page summarizes my career and tries to share and to remember me interesting topics about software through the blog.

 I was born in 1994 and I grew up in a nice farmhouse located in the center of Catalonia.
-Since 2013 I'm based in Barcelona where I studied a bachelor in computer engineering.
-Meanwhile, I've been discovering my passion for coding and computer science and now, I try to describe myself as a **full stack software engineer**.
+Since 2013 I'm based in Barcelona where I studied a bachelor in computer engineering discovering my passion for coding and computer science.
+Nowadays, I describe myself as a **full stack software engineer**.

 ## This is what I do

 Since I was a child I've loved technology and computers.
 But when I went to the university, I discovered my passion for programming.
-Now, I enjoy everything related to software development and security.
+Now, I enjoy everything related to software development, cloud distributed architecture and security.

 I keep learning new technologies every day in order to create new software to help me and others for the every-day life.